top of page

 • Police Injury Pension

-“Adequate Maintenance” threshold requirements will continue to apply on your Settlement Application as long as your spouse/ partner continues to receive any of those benefits or allowances indicated above at the time of your Indefinite Leave to Remain submission.
+“Adequate Maintenance” threshold requirements will continue to apply on your Settlement Application as long as your partner continues to receive any of those benefits or allowances indicated above at the time of your Indefinite Leave to Remain submission.

 Permanent Residence Financial Categories under Appendix FM